 “Let not the wise man glory in his wisdom, and let not the vaunt his power, and let not the rich man boast of his riches.
 But if one indeed take pride, let him take pride in this: that he understands and knows Me, that I am G-d who renders kindness, justice and equity in the earth for in these attributes do I take pleasure, says G-d.”

 Taking these words to heart, can bring a tear or two to your eyes.

-Look around today, 40 years later.
+Look around today, some decades later.
 Some are now arguing that the entire Six-Day war was a mistake.
 Israel should never have conquered – or in the commonly held distortion: “occupied” – the so called “West Bank” and Jerusalem.
 As if that would have solved the conflict between the Arabs and the Jews…

 “Occupied” is a false word.
-Max Kempelman has already pointed out that at most the territories are “disputed,” but not “occupied.”
+Most of the territories are “disputed,” but not “occupied.”
 The land never belonged to any “Palestinians, and for that matter there was never such an entity called “Palestinians.”
 Israel conquered the land from Jordan, Egypt and Syria – in a justified, defensive war, responding to Nasser’s menacing actions and Arab belligerence at the time, threatening the very existence of Israel.